Fleet management best practices

 If you tackle these areas and achieve excellence, you will cut your fleet management costs dramatically.

-By instituting best practices in preventative maintenance, you can keep big repairs at bay and when those can't be avoided, a maintenance program makes sure the repairs are done correctly and charged fairly.
+By instituting best practices in preventive maintenance, you can keep big repairs at bay and when those can't be avoided, a maintenance program makes sure the repairs are done correctly and charged fairly.
 In properly managing the assets you currently use, your fleet will be regularly monitored and maintained in order to not only remain safe but to be more cost-effective.

 Good maintenance programs also include protocols for emergency roadside assistance, scheduled maintenance, vendor vetting programs, rental vehicle management, warranty disputes, and billing mistakes.